Zing Forum

 Section 04

-• Amplified emotional polarity: The proportion of negative emotions in base models (43.14%-45.10%) is higher than that of doctors (37.25%), which easily exacerbates patient anxiety;
+1. Amplified Emotional Polarity: The proportion of negative expressions in models (43.14%-45.10%) is higher than that of doctors (37.25%), due to training data bias and failure to master doctors' emotional balance ability;

 5